pereznetworks/A-Course-Rating-API/README.md

     - even getting a email unique validation error, when using dup email

+  - findQuery with /api/courses and /api/courses/:id

-  - can not test findQuery and createNew with courses and reviews documents
+    - now to test with create course and reviews

 ## Lots more to do :